Sell Yourself: 10 Expert Tips For Acing Your Next Sales Interview

 4. Practice Mock Sales Interviews

-If you struggle in interviews, do mock interviews or do role plays in the same way that our training programs do.
+If you struggle with interviews, do mock interviews or role plays like our training programs do.
 We get people to do role plays and mock sales presentations to get comfortable with being uncomfortable.
-Overall helping them to get comfortable with those natural feelings that come up during interviews.
+Overall, it helps them to get comfortable with those natural feelings that come up during interviews.

-You can easily do these on zoom, with a camera or even on your handphone to just record yourself in an interview situation.
+You can easily do these on Zoom, with a camera or even on your handphone to record yourself in an interview.
 That way, just like a sales meeting, you can go back and review it.
 For example, do you say too many “ums” or “ahs”, pause too long or sweat during the interview?

 Practice your answers by looking up common sales interview questions, and practice your answers.
 Doing so will ensure your interviewers understand your answers and think you’re confident in what you’re saying.